walkwitzpeter/video_game_review/source/jacobs_games/pokemon_brilliant_diamond.rst

 released for the original Nintendo DS.
 Rather than being developed by GameFreak like previous remakes for the series, Brilliant Diamond and its counter part Shining Pearl were developed by ILCA.
-This is caused by GameFreak working on Pokemon Legends: Arceus.
+This is caused by GameFreak working on *Pokemon Legends: Arceus*.
 In terms of story it is faithful to its predecessor and takes the player through the same path and plot.

 Gameplay Review